 Orthotic devices come in many shapes, sizes, and materials and fall into three main categories: those designed to change foot function, those that are primarily protective in nature, and of course generic over-the-counter ones.

 Functional orthotic devices are designed to control function and are used primarily for walking or dress shoes.
 They are often composed of a firm material, such as plastic or carbon fiber.
 Functional orthotics are made from a mold after a podiatrist takes a plaster cast of the foot in its neutral and optimal position.
 Functional orthotics control the motion of the foot and ankle joints that are responsible for optimal ambulation, improving normalcy.
-They can help eliminate strains, aches, and pains in the legs, thighs, and lower back.
+Contact us to learn how they can help eliminate strains, aches, and pains in the legs, thighs, and lower back.